 In other words, most of the time “there is nothing to fear but fear itself.”
 Do yourself a giant favor, let it go!

-How do you keep your fears in check?
+How do you keep your fear in check?

 The lines are open!